LoicKonan/2143-OOP-Konan/Assignments/P01/README.md

 #### Description

 Build a Space War Game using the OOP concept learn in class.
-This game Has a player, an enemy(or debris), scoring system and a text output.
+This game content a scoring system, a text output and 3 classes:

+- Missile
+- Player
+- Enemy(or debris)

 ### Files